aesthernr/quectel-rgmii-simpleadmin/README.md

 This will launch on port 8080 by default, you are welcome to change that if you do not desire to use the QCMAP_CLI in the simpleadmin_generate_status.service file.

 Launch your browser to http://192.168.225.1:8080

+The backend and frontend will automatically update every 30 seconds.
+Will implement ways to change the update time in the future but will need some additional users testing to see if this is stable enough.

+## Security Notice
+This is not password protected at the moment, please be careful if you are not CGNAT and have a public IP as this will be available to the public

 ## Acknowledgements
 This heavily uses the AT Command Parsing Scripts (Basically a copy with minor tweaks) of Dairyman's Rooter Source https://github.com/ofmodemsandmen/ROOterSource2203